Once for All

 Go and announce to them that the Kingdom of Heaven is near.
 8 Heal the sick, raise the dead, cure those with leprosy, and cast out demons.
 Give as freely as you have received!
 Matthew 10:7-8 (NLT)

 This leads us to another powerful reason God continues to heal today.
-He uses healing and other miracles and signs to confirm the truth of his promises and the gospel.

-Jesus urged his hearers to pay attention to the miracles and healings he performed, because these things testified to the truth of his words and his identity of the Messiah.
+Jesus urged his hearers to pay attention to the miracles and healings he performed, because these things testified to his identity as the Messiah.

 Just believe that I am in the Father and the Father is in me.
 Or at least believe because of the work you have seen me do.
 12 “I tell you the truth, anyone who believes in me will do the same works I have done, and even greater works, because I am going to be with the Father.
 13 You can ask for anything in my name, and I will do it, so that the Son can bring glory to the Father.
 14 Yes, ask me for anything in my name, and I will do it!
 John 14:11-14 (NLT)